 Central government has effective control over the general operations of the council.
 It is responsible for the statutory framework within which the council operates, provides the majority of its funding, in the form of grants, and prescribes the terms of many of the transactions that the council has with other parties e.g. housing benefits.
+Grant income is shown in note 38.

 Members of the council have direct control over the authority's financial and operating policies.
+The total of members' allowances paid in 2010/11 is shown in note 34.
 By virtue of their office, through their residence in the borough and/or as active members of the community, members of the council participate in and are members of a variety of other public bodies and community groups.
 The council has well established mechanisms and procedures for preventing undue influence.
 Part of these mechanisms is the disclosure of interests in the register of members' interest.
 In addition, every year members asked to complete a Declaration of any Related Party Transactions.
-In financial year 2010/11 several members declared that they had acted as Trustees for local Voluntary Organisations and as School Governors - some of which had economic activity with the Council.
-However the value of these transactions was not significant and the members concerned were not in a position to control or direct those transactions.
+In financial year 2010/11 several members declared that they had acted as Trustees for local Voluntary Organisations and as School Governors.
+The Council paid grants totalling £0.220m to voluntary organisations in which three members had positions on the governing body.
+Two members are directors of Barnet Homes Ltd, see overleaf for further details.